 What makes this ironic is that Hyatt has the “Guest of Honor” concept, where you book a free night for someone else and they get your elite benefits.
 So on one hand they’re embracing us redeeming points and maximizing them.

 But on the other hand they’re the least generous major hotel program when it comes to awarding elite nights for free night stays, and also for multiple rooms.
 They do all this while having among the highest elite qualification criteria (especially when you consider that you can’t earn elite qualifying nights through credit card spend), and also the smallest footprint of any major hotel chain by far.

 The fact that Hyatt continues to not award elite qualifying nights on free night stays leaves a bad taste in my mouth.
 I’ve heard some suggest that it’s a technology issue.
 Well, the competition has been offering this for years, so it’s time it’s figured out.
 If this is intentional, then I have a lot of questions.

 Hyatt’s footprint is small compared to the competition, and it takes effort to be loyal to them.
 Surely they would agree to that as well.
 However, in reality the 60 elite qualifying nights needed to earn Globalist status are more like 70-75 nights with a competitor, when you factor in how many free night stays most members would make.

 Furthermore, other chains make it easy to earn elite qualifying nights with credit cards:

-- Hilton outright lets you earn Diamond status by spending $40,000 per year on the Hilton Honors Ascend Card from American Express
+- Hilton outright lets you earn Diamond status by spending $40,000 per year on the Hilton Honors American Express Surpass® Card

 - Marriott gives you 15 elite qualifying nights towards status just by having the Marriott Rewards® Premier Credit Card, Starwood Preferred Guest® Credit Card from American Express or the Marriott Bonvoy Business™ American Express® Card